brainrake/nixform/README.md

 ## Usage

-Create a file [example.tf.nix](example.tf.nix) containing a nix expression that evaluates to a set that looks like terraform's json format.
+Create a file like [example.tf.nix](example.tf.nix) containing a nix expression that evaluates to a set that looks like terraform's json format:

 ```nix
 let